Intrinsec/comission/README.md

   -f CONF, --file CONF  Configuration file.
 See example.conf.
 ```

+:fire: In order to get vulnerabilities for WordPress, you have to set the `--wpvulndb_token` arg.
+You can get one with an account on [wpvulndb](https://wpvulndb.com/)

 You can provide a configuration file.
 See `example.conf` for reference.

 ## CMS supported